History of Lviv: Post-war Soviet period

 In the period of Soviet liberalization of the mid-to-end 1980s until the early 1990s (see Glasnost and Perestroika) the city became the centre of Rukh (People's Movement of Ukraine), a political movement advocating Ukrainian independence from the USSR.

 Independent Ukraine

 With the dissolution of the Soviet Union in 1991, Lviv became part of the newly independent Ukraine, serving as the capital of the Lviv Oblast.
 Today the city remains one of the most important centers of Ukrainian cultural, economic and political life and is noted for its beautiful and diverse architecture.
 In its recent history, Lviv strongly supported Viktor Yushchenko during the 2004 Ukrainian presidential election and played a key role in the Orange Revolution.
 Hundreds of thousands of people would gather in freezing temperature to demonstrate for the Orange camp.
 Acts of civil disobedience forced the head of the local police to resign and the local assembly issued a resolution refusing to accept the fraudulent first official results.

 Lviv celebrated its 750th year in September 2006.
 One large event was a light show around the Lviv Opera House.

+Since the onset of the Russian invasion of Ukraine, Lviv has been hit by repeated missile and aerial attacks by the Russian military.
+Military targets and infrastructure targets were attacked, but there were victims among civilian population and some residential buildings were hit -most recently in December 2023.